 These people need to know that their collateral damage from being on the sacrifice to the altar of wokeness.

-And I think if the younger people know this, like you were talking earlier, the 18 to 34 group, the more that's that's emphasized the the more they'll uh they'll realize the importance of it.
+And I think that the younger people know this, like you were talking earlier, the 18 to 34 group, the more that's emphasized, the more they'll realize the importance of it.

 I don't want to put them in a hole.

-We have an obligation to leave this country in better shape than we were than we inherited it.
+We have an obligation to leave this country in better shape than we inherited it.

 And we're not doing that right now.